AnnaEfstathiou/MobiVirus/README.md

     p = 3

     Steps
-    1. Choose 3 (p) random positions e.g. 2, 10, 5 > sort them: 2, 5, 10
+    1. Choose 3 (p) random positions e.g. 2, 10, 5
     2. Choose randomly the genome to start e.g. genome2
-    3. a.
-Take the 1st part of genome2 until position 2,

-       b. the 2nd part of genome1 from position 2 until 5,

-       c. the 3rd part of genome2 from position 5 until 10,

-       d. the 4th part of genome1 from position 10 until the end.
+    3. Take the 1st part of genome2 until position 2, the 2nd part of genome1 from position 2 until 5, the 3rd part of genome2 from position 5 until 10, the 4th part of genome1 from position 10 until the end.

     Result

     Recombined genome: 1.0,1.0,0.0,1.0,0.0,1.0,1.0,0.0,1.0,1.0,1.0,1.0